Innovation Pay Day: The R&D Tax Credit

 There are many pros to incorporating change and innovation into your company culture.
 One of these is taking advantage of the Research and Development Tax Credit (R&D Tax Credit).
 Leveraging this tax credit, companies can reap cash rewards from qualified research and development activities like developing new or improved products or improving the efficiency of their processes.
 An example would be a company that integrates bots and machine learning to increase productivity, reliability, quality, and durability.

 While innovation before COVID-19 was alive and well for many manufacturers, the pandemic created a greater sense of urgency and fast-tracked research and development for many companies.
 One contributing factor was the call for the U.S. to become much less dependent on foreign producers.
 These market demands have pushed manufacturers to rapidly develop new products and processes.
 Additionally, stimulus initiatives to support small and mid-size businesses, including manufacturers, have accelerated innovation, and we believe there may be more incentives.

 When activities qualify for the R&D Tax Credit, it generates cash that may be reinvested into your ongoing operations.
 And, a real bonus is that the R&D Tax Credit offers a lookback period of three years.
 A lookback period allows manufacturers to capture more recent activities and pre-pandemic qualified expenditures (perhaps in response to COVID-19).

 Talent & Innovation Meet in the Middle

 Like many industries, manufacturing has been experiencing a workforce shortage.
 This talent challenge forces manufacturers to explore alternative solutions that streamline processes, including the integration of automation.
-Companies are exploring progressive technologies and digitally transforming processes to increase productivity and quality control without the reliance on a large workforce.
+Companies are exploring progressive technologies and digitally transforming processes to increase productivity and quality control without relying on a large workforce.
 This translates into the performance of significant research and development to establish collaborative work environments where skilled operators and automated processes co-exist.